top of page

 September - May

-Expanding the knowledge and skills developed in the foundations course and certificate program, you'll now tread more deeply in the area of bereavement care, learn to companion people of different faith traditions / belief systems, and work with our faculty to develop a plan for doing the work you feel called to do in the world.
+Expanding the knowledge and skills developed in the foundations course and tools of animal chaplaincy course, you'll now tread more deeply in the area of bereavement care, learn to companion people of different faith traditions / belief systems, and work with our faculty to develop a plan for doing the work you feel called to do in the world.

 Who its for:

-• Healers and spiritual directors/mentors who'd like to expand their yoga, coaching, massage, therapy, reiki, veterinary, or spiritual counseling, or wellness practice to offer animal chaplaincy services
+• Healers and spiritual directors/mentors who'd like to expand their yoga, coaching, massage, therapy, reiki, veterinary, or spiritual counseling, or wellness practice to offer animal chaplaincy services; and

-• M. Div. seminary students (or graduates) whose program or denomination does not offer a path to an animal chaplaincy
+• M. Div. seminary students (or graduates) whose program or denomination does not offer a path to an animal chaplaincy; and

-• Spiritual directors/companions, clergy, and coaches interested in developing their skills and capacity for supporting humans through animal loss, ecological grief, moral injury, compassion fatigue, vystopia, or other animal and earth-related challenges
+• Spiritual directors/companions, clergy, social workers, and coaches interested in developing their skills and capacity for supporting humans through animal loss, ecological grief, moral injury, compassion fatigue, vystopia, or other animal and earth-related challenges; and

-• Pastors, rabbis, ministers, imams, priests or other clergy interested in bringing animal and planetary issues into their community in a meaningful way
+• Pastors, rabbis, ministers, imams, priests or other people in spiritula leadership interested in bringing animal and planetary issues into their community in a meaningful way

 Foundation curriculum